Moo (novel): Reception of Moo

 In the text "And Moo To You Too" Jane Smiley describes her experience of her book tour for the novel.
 She explains that while writing the satirical novel, she not only knew what it was about for her but that she also had thought she had an idea about how readers would view it and was surprised to find that the reception was not what she expected: Critics and readers did not seem to know about what Smiley was writing.

 Critics had very different responses to Moo: Some felt that the book was extremely funny, others less so.
 Some spoke of characters with no depth or shape, while others noted that they had come to care about the outcome of the characters' lives.

 In the text Smiley speaks about how this made her feel irritable because she had spent over a year writing the novel and had thought that her feeling and passions were well displayed, but none of this was mentioned by critics.
-She concludes that after that shock she came to see it as a good thing that the novel could be read in two ways and states she had had intended for it to be tricky and evasive, "And then, it turned out, that's exactly what it was!"
+She concludes that after that shock she came to see it as a good thing that the novel could be read in two ways and states she had intended for it to be tricky and evasive, "And then, it turned out, that's exactly what it was!"